liip/chusho/packages/docs/guide/components/button.md

 <CBtn href="#">Click me</CBtn>
 ```

-You can also make it a `router-link` (or `nuxt-link` in a Nuxt app, this will be detected automatically), by providing the `to` prop.
+You can also make it a `router-link`, by providing the `to` prop.
 It works just like `router-link` prop of the same name.

 ```vue
 <CBtn to="/">Go home</CBtn>